Civil-rights litigation setting with emergency lights

 Our counter:

 We subpoena internal affairs records, training logs, and prior complaint histories.
-When a pattern emerges, the department's "we didn't know" defense collapses.
+If a pattern emerges, those records can become central to notice, policy, and failure-to-train issues.

 Case Results